Figs and the forests they nurture

 Conservation model

-In Uttara Kannada district, the forest department has developed a unique conservation model centred around figs.
+In Uttara Kannada district, the forest department has developed a unique conservation model centred around ficus.

 Over a decade ago, the laterite plateau between Kumta town and the Arabian sea faced the threat of encroachment.
 As nothing but grass grew over these laterite rocks, people found it convenient to encroach high-value pockets of land that were managed by the forest department.